Xymon Monitor

 Welcome to the Xymon Monitor project homepage.
 Xymon is a system for monitoring servers and networks.
 It takes its inspiration from the Big Brother monitoring system, but unlike Big Brother it is designed to work well whether you need to monitor a small network with just a handful of hosts, or large networks with thousands of servers and network services.

+The project was previously called Hobbit.
 In 2009 the project was renamed to Xymon.

 What does Xymon do ?